rnietoe/Training/docs/AWS/03-Network.md

     * web page is not accessible now
 4. `Edit inbound rules` adding new rules (100, 200, 300) allowing ports 80, 443 and 22
     * Rule Number increase in 100 units, like 100, 200, 300...
-    * inbound rules work order by rule number, so firt allow some ports and then deny everything else
+    * inbound rules work order by rule number, so first allow some ports and then deny everything else
 5. `Edit outbound rules` adding new rules allowing ports 80, 443 and 1024-65535
     * NACL are stateless: outbound rules have to be defined explicitly
     * [Ephemeral ports](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html#nacl-ephemeral-ports)